 What else goes into Loaded Deviled Eggs?
 I like to make a dressing with sour cream, Dijon mustard, salt, and pepper.
 I add savory cheddar cheese, crisp salty bacon, and fresh chives to top it all off.

 You can really flavor deviled eggs with anything.
 For a kick add a little chipotle puree.
 For a zing how about a tiny bit of lime zest.
+For a hint of smokey flavor sprinkle the tops with smoked paprika.

 Making Hard Boiled Eggs